For legal aid to be granted for an application in a case to the following tests must be satisfied:

 Legal Aid Queensland may consider it is essential for the issue to be resolved when for example:

-The grant of aid for an application in a case for an Independent Children’s Lawyer is IC2C.
+The grant of aid for an application in a case is FMAC for parties other than the ICL.